whusterj/whusterj.github.io/_photos/best-sunset-pic.md

 ---
 layout: photo
 image: /static/images/photos/DSC_5323 - 1200px.jpg
-description:
+description: I bet you don't know of a better picture of a sunset.
+Send it to me.
+I will fight you.
-show: false
+show: true
-Title: My Best Picture of a Sunset
+Title: My best picture of a sunset
 ImageWidth: 1200
 ImageHeight: 795
 Make: NIKON CORPORATION